Electronic paper

 Many e-readers, devices meant to replace traditional books, utilize electronic paper for their displays in order to further resemble paper books; one such example is the Kindle series by Amazon.

-Electronic paper or intelligent paper, is a display device that reflects ambient light, mimicking the appearance of ordinary ink on paper – unlike conventional flat-panel displays which need additional energy to emit their own light.
-This may make them more comfortable to read, and provide a wider viewing angle than most light-emitting displays.
-The contrast ratio in electronic displays available as of 2008 approaches newspaper, and newly developed displays are slightly better.
+Electronic paper or intelligent paper, is a display device that reflects ambient light, thereby mimicking the appearance of ordinary ink on paper.
+This is in contrast to conventional flat-panel displays, which require additional energy to emit their own light.
+This configuration may make them more comfortable to read, and provide a wider viewing angle than most light-emitting displays.
 An ideal e-paper display can be read in direct sunlight without the image appearing to fade.

 Technologies include Gyricon, electrowetting, interferometry, and plasmonics.

 Many electronic paper technologies hold static text and images indefinitely without electricity.
 Flexible electronic paper uses plastic substrates and plastic electronics for the display backplane.
 Applications of e-paper include electronic shelf labels and digital signage, bus station time tables, electronic billboards, smartphone displays, and e-readers able to display digital versions of books and magazines.